flumeapp/help.flumeapp.com/views/upload.md

 To create a draft:

 - After selecting your photo/video and making all necessary edits, close the upload window.
+A save dialog will appear to select a location.

+> **[info]**
+> If you make edits to a previously opened draft, changes will be saved to the same draft file and no save dialog will appear.

 ## Opening Drafts